MP for Sussex Weald

 Deputy Speaker and Chairman of Ways and Means

-Declared financial interests include gifts, benefits and hospitality from UK sources (three entries) and miscellaneous entries (two).
+Declared financial interests include five entries: three gifts, benefits and hospitality from UK sources and two entries described as Miscellaneous.

 Generated 21 February 2026